feedzai/pdb/README.md

 ```

 For this next example, imagine you want to select all Streams for which the sum of data_type_id and provider_id is greater than 5.
-It might not be a very usefull query, but when you had that you just want 10 rows of the result with and offset of 2, people might wonder what you are up to.
+It might not be a very useful query, but when you had that you just want 10 rows of the result with and offset of 2, people might wonder what you are up to.

 ```java
 results = engine.query(